rust-lang/rust/text/0517-io-os-reform.md

 For convenience, `write_all` recovers the behavior of today's `write`, looping until either the entire buffer is written or an error occurs.
-In the latter case, however, it now also yields the number of bytes that had been written prior to the error.
+Like `read_to_end`, if an error occurs before the operation is complete, the intermediate result (of how much has been written) is discarded.
+To meaningfully recover from an intermediate error, code should work with `write` directly.

 The `write_fmt` method, like `write_all`, will loop until its entire input is written or an error occurs.
-However, it does not return a `NonatomicResult` because the number of bytes written cannot be straightforwardly interpreted -- the actual byte sequence written is determined by the formatting system.

 The other methods include endian conversions (covered by serialization) and a few conveniences like `write_str` for other basic types.
 The latter, at least, is already uniformly (and extensibly) covered via the `write!` macro.
-The other helpers, as with `Reader`, should migrate into a more general (de)serialization library.
+The other helpers, as with `Read`, should migrate into a more general (de)serialization library.

 ## String handling